Chocolatería San Ginés

 The Chocolatería San Ginés is a café at Pasadizo de San Ginés, 5, in central Madrid, in a passageway close to San Ginés church, west of the Puerta del Sol.
 It has served principally chocolate con churros (hot chocolate and churros) since 1894.
-Coffee and cakes are also available.

-The interior is decorated with mirrors and green wood panels, with green velvet seats and marble tables.
-The hot chocolate is served in Spanish style - thick, dark and strong - and the churros - deep fried batter, similar to a light, crispy, linear doughnut, cut to length by the staff - are served hot and freshly cooked, ready for dunking.
+History

+The building originally opened as a restaurant and inn in 1890; it began serving churros in 1894.

+In recent years, it has expanded its main Madrid location into buildings next door, and it is open 24 hours.